 Can a Landlord Be Able to Charge a Deposit That Is Non-Refundable?

 Yes, a landlord may be able to charge a non-refundable security deposit under Arizona landlord-tenant laws.
-But to do that, you must put it in writing, preferably in the rental agreement.
+But to do that, you must put it in writing, preferably in the rental or lease agreement.
 If the landlord fails to do that and, by default, all of the tenant’s deposit will be deemed refundable at the end of their lease term or if they legally break the lease agreement.

 In addition, Arizona landlords must state the purpose of the funds.
 A good example of nonrefundable fees would be a pet deposit.
-The purpose of asking for a security deposit from your tenant would be to help cater for potential pet damage
+The purpose of asking for a security deposit from your tenant would be to help cater for potential pet damage.

 Are There Any Specific Rules in Arizona in Regard to Where You Must Store Tenant’s Deposits?